openaps/docs/Setup/setup.md

 * Micro USB cable

-1. **Getting Raspbian.** Raspbian is the recommended operating system for `#OpenAPS`.
+1. **Getting Raspbian.** Raspbian is the recommended operating system for OpenAPS.
 You can download the latest version of Raspbian [here](http://downloads.raspberrypi.org/raspbian_latest).
 Make sure to extract the ZIP file.

 2. **Writing Raspbian to the Micro SD Card.** Please read this [excellent guide](http://elinux.org/RPi_Easy_SD_Card_Setup).
 Please view the sections on flashing the SD card using Windows, Mac OS X, or Linux, depending on which operating system you use.